Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 To mitigate this issue, we implemented a basic clustering algorithm for neighboring outliers.
 It simply finds contiguous elements of the FFT output array which are outliers and sends only one packet for the median frequency.

 Conversely, a low $n_{samples}$ leads to a $T_{window}$ too small, so an event which continues for multiple sampling windows results in more packets sent for the same frequency.

+### Accuracy of data

+We have performed a rough test on the accuracy of the data sent by the device, placing it on top of a speaker and playing sound waves, ranging from 35Hz to 100Hz.

+The accuracy of the data send, even considering the aggregation, seems to have roughly an error of $\pm 0,1 Hz$.
+However, from 90 Hz upwards the accuracy decreases.

 ### LoRa parameters